jansorna/applifting/README.md

 7. Start Celery beat `celery -A applifting beat -l info` which pushes update task every minute into queue

+8. All endpoints are documented and described in `applifting.html` file

+9. Docker file and docker-compose.yml file can be used for local testing

 ## Authentication
 - Whole app is accessible without authentication